-We use the agreed syllabus for RE in Rotherham (2016) as the basis for our curriculum.
-At our school it has been agreed that having taken into account the requirements and guidelines presented in the agreed syllabus, the following religions have been selected for study:
+We use the Agreed Syllabus for RE in Rotherham (2022) as the basis for our curriculum.
+At our school it has been agreed that having taken into account the requirements and guidelines presented in the Agreed Syllabus, the following religions have been selected for study:

-RE is taught across school in weekly, 1 hour lessons.
-In Years 1 to 6 the key areas of learning (below) are implemented in the programs of study within the RE syllabus.
-Each year group covers a topic every half term and these are organised to ensure continuity and progression throughout each of the Key Stages.
+RE is taught across school in weekly, one hour lessons.
+In Years 1 to 6 the key areas of learning (below) are implemented through the programs of study which are used alongside the syllabus.
+Each year group covers a topic every half term or full term and these are organised to ensure continuity and progression throughout each Key Stage.
 In EYFS children learn about and become aware of different religions and ways of life, through stories, talk, learning through play and sharing their experiences.

-Children at our school will have the opportunity to develop skills from three key areas as described in the agreed syllabus.
+Children at our school will have the opportunity to develop skills from three key areas as described in the Agreed Syllabus (below).